ester hydrolysis header image

 Base hydrolysis

-The equation below shows the product of the base catalysed hydrolysis of methyl ethanoate using sodium hydroxide solution.
+The equation below shows the product of the result of using a base to hydrolyse the ester of methyl ethanoate using sodium hydroxide solution.

 equations for the base hydrolysis of the ester